Daniel-KM/Omeka-S-module-CleanUrl/README.md

 Simply set an identifier for each record in a field.
 The recommended field is `Dublin Core:Identifier`.

+- An identifier is always literal: it identifies a resource inside the base.
+It can't be an external uri or a linked resource.
 - Identifiers can be any strings with any characters.
 Identifier are url-encoded according to the standard, but it is recommended to avoid characters like "%" or "$".